berkeley-stat159/project-lambda/README.md

 For example, `export PYTHONPATH='/Users/alondaks/project-lambda/code'`.
 We strongly encourage adding your export statement to your `.bashrc` while running this project to ensure the environement variable is defined in all shells.

 ## How to run code and analysis
-Please run the follow make commands in order from top to bottom.
+Please run the follow make commands in order from top to bottom from within the top level project directory.

 1. Download and verify data
   - `make data` fetches and downloads raw data